Six Minutes to Midnight

-Six Minutes to Midnight is a 2020 British war drama film directed by Andy Goddard from a screenplay loosely based on a true story by Goddard, Celyn Jones and Eddie Izzard, starring Izzard, Judi Dench, Carla Juri, James D'Arcy and Jim Broadbent.
+Six Minutes to Midnight is a 2020 British war drama film directed by Andy Goddard from a screenplay - loosely based on a true story - by Goddard, Celyn Jones and Eddie Izzard, starring Izzard, Judi Dench, Carla Juri, James D'Arcy and Jim Broadbent.

 Six Minutes to Midnight was released in the United Kingdom on 26 March 2021, by Sky Cinema.
 The film received mixed reviews from critics.

 Plot

-Shortly before the outbreak of World War II, the Augusta-Victoria College is a finishing school for daughters of the Nazi elite, located in the English coastal town of Bexhill-on-Sea.
-The school is under surveillance by the British secret service and the English teacher Wheatley is a government agent.
-Realising his cover has been blown, he flees to town, but disappears before he can report to his handler, Colonel Smith.
-Another agent, Captain Thomas Miller, who is half-German and speaks the language fluently, is sent to replace him.
+Shortly before the outbreak of World War II, the Augusta-Victoria College, a finishing school for daughters of the Nazi elite located in Bexhill-on-Sea, is under surveillance by the British secret service and English teacher Wheatley, a government agent.
+Realising his cover has been blown, Wheatley disappears before he can report to his handler, Colonel Smith.
+Another German-speaking agent, Captain Thomas Miller, is sent to replace him.
 When the girls head to the beach for a swim, they find Wheatley's body washed into the shallows.

-Miller looks for clues and during a party he overhears a German diplomat tell PT instructor Ilse Keller, herself a former pupil, of plans to secretly repatriate the students to Germany.
-Miller rushes to town to tell Smith the news, but Keller follows him, shoots Smith and frames Miller for it.
+Miller investigates, and during a party overhears a German diplomat tell PT instructor Ilse Keller, herself a former pupil, of plans to secretly repatriate the students to Germany.
+Miller rushes to inform Smith the news, but Keller follows him, shoots Smith and frames Miller for it.
 Now wanted for murder and unable to prove his credentials, Miller attempts to hide from the police.